cargo2nix/cargo2nix/examples/4-independent-packaging/README.md

 ## Introduction

-It's not always desireable or best to nixify projects by embedding nix files into their repositories.
+It's not always desirable or best to nixify projects by embedding nix files into their repositories.
 This is in fact avoided in nixpkgs.
 Instead, you can ship a pre-made Cargo.nix and a default.nix that locates and provides the external source to produce a build.
 Rust Analyzer is packaged here as a